 Once everyone is aware of your Lipedema diagnosis, symptoms and any concerns you might have, the specific requirements can be implemented into a birthing plan so every member of the medical team you deal with is aware of your situation.

-Pregnancy can be a stressful time as it is, without the added pressure of worrying about Lipedema.
+Pregnancy can be a stressful time as it is, without the added pressure of worrying about your Lipedema.
 Try to remember that stress is bad for the baby and some things are completely out of our control.
-All you can do is follow the conservative measures that work for you and your body and try to enjoy the time before your little one arrives!
+All you can do is follow conservative measures for Lipedema that work for you and your body and try to enjoy the time before your little one arrives!

 Disclaimer: My blogs talk about Lipedema, diet, surgery and much more.
 I’m talking from my point of view to help women, and remind them they are not alone.
 I am not a medical professional, so the content above is from my own perspective with research I have done into the topic.
 It’s not meant as medical advice, you should always consult your doctor or a specialist for both your diagnosis, and a treatment plan.